AlexSosnkowski/AlexSosnkowski.github.io/_projects/05_AIchat.md

 ---
 ## The Setup

 Over the past summer, I was tasked with creating an AI chatbot web app as part of an internship.
 Due to the more sensitive nature of the chat bots intended audience, ensuring responses remained accurate and sensitive was of the utmost importance.
-Furthermore, the specific topic the chat bot served as resource for was outside the standard training set for LLMs.
+Furthermore, the specific topic the chat bot served as resource for was outside the standard training set for typical LLMs.
 Thus, I needed to employ a variety of techniques to achieve a knowledgeable and reliable agent.
 This post outlines a more general framework for creating a chat system with these considerations in mind.

 ## The How

 Have you ever wondered how LLM agents can comment on events and information only released after the initial training dataset was collected?
-One quick and easy technique is called Retrieval Augmented Generation or RAG.
+One quick and easy technique to achieve this is called Retrieval Augmented Generation or RAG.

 In essence, we maintain some bank of information tidbits.
 For every user query, we grab some of the most relevant material from our store and pass it in as context to our LLM.
 This information bank can take any number of forms.
 Web or wiki searches, other more specifically trained large language models, or in this case a vector database.